 The concept I’m talking about here is positive reinforcement.
 The dog is man’s best friend because they aim to please.
 When teaching just about any trick, we need to try to use this to our advantage.

 How?
 Simple.
 Issue rewards when the desired action is performed.
 The hardest part of teaching a trick to your dog is getting them to perform it the first time.

 Therefor, we use our human ingenuity to do that part!
 The example I want to use is teaching dog to sit.

 STEP 1.
-Get a small piece of your dog’s favorite treat. how to teach dog to roll over Take the treat and hold it above your dog’s nose.
+Get a small piece of your dog’s favorite treat.
+Copper kettle Take the treat and hold it above your dog’s nose.
 Naturally, your dog is going to be looking up trying to get the treat into eating range.